joaopedromatias/google-tag-manager/README.md

     text: 'buy-now'
 }

 gtm.dataLayerPush(dataLayerObject) // Push the object to the dataLayer.
-The object can have any tyoe.

 // using the optional second parameter gtm.dataLayerPush(dataLayerObject, true) // push the object to the dataLayer and then push another object reseting the properties first sent.
 It has priority over the initial configuration 'resetDataLayerObjects'.